-A midfielder of nomadic tendencies, Ribery has built a career as a tricky wide player and one of the best talents in Europe.
+A midfielder of nomadic tendencies, Ribery has built a career as a tricky wide player who has become one of the best players in Europe.

 Ribery's career took a while to get going as he spent the first four years of his footballing life in France, playing for four different clubs.
-Boulogne, Ales, Stade Brestois and Metz all had the winger on their books before Galatasaray took a chance on him.
-His time at the club turned sour though and, after going for four months without pay, he invoked a FIFA ruling that allowed him to cancel his contract.
+Boulogne, Alès, Stade Brestois and Metz all had the winger on their books before Galatasaray took a chance on the midfielder.
+His time at the club turned sour though and after going for four months without pay, he invoked a FIFA ruling which allowed him to cancel his contract.
 After just 15 matches in Turkey, Ribery chose to head back to France, joining Olympique Marseille on a free transfer.

 It didn't take long for him to make his mark and he scored 11 goals, with seven assists in his first season.
 He continued to impress in the following seasons, despite injury issues, and helped the side to the Double in 2009-10, finding his place among Europe's elite.

 Strengths: Fast, tricky and an excellent dribbler he has great control with the ball at his feet.

 Weaknesses: Not the strongest, he also has temperament issues and can fall out with players and managers alike.
 Injury has also caused him problems.